-Businesses that deal in virtual currencies (crypto exchanges, platforms that transfer cryptocurrencies, etc.) will fall under FinTRAC’s supervision, and must comply with all KYC & AML requirements as of July 1, 2020.
-Such companies will be considered as money service businesses.
+Businesses that deal in virtual currencies (crypto exchanges, platforms that transfer cryptocurrencies, etc.) will fall under FINTRAC’s supervision, and must comply with all KYC & AML requirements as of July 1, 2020.
+Such companies will be considered as “money service businesses.”

-In these updates, FinTRAC, for the first time, permits remote photo ID verification.
+At the end of 2019, FINTRAC, for the first time, permitted remote photo ID verification.
 Before, only on-the-spot ID verification was available to companies.
 The new amendments have allowed businesses to offer their services all around the world.

 The main requirement for digital verification is to ensure that the ID is authentic (i.e., issued by a qualified organization), valid (not forged), and current (not expired).